ansible/ansible/docs/docsite/rst/scenario_guides/guide_vmware.rst

 vmware_guest module
 ```````````````````

-The :ref:vmware_guest <vmware_guest>module is used to manage various operations related to virtual machines in
-the given ESXi or vCenter server.
+The :ref:`vmware_guest<vmware_guest_module>` module manages various operations related to virtual machines in the given ESXi or vCenter server.

 Prior to Ansible version 2.5, ``folder`` was an optional parameter with a default value of ``/vm``.
 The folder parameter
  was used to discover information about virtual machines in the given infrastructure.